-A valuable tool for advisors and students alike is the STARS (STatewide Articulation Reporting System) Guide.
-This guide is used to assist transfer students with determining what courses will transfer to another PUBLIC college or university in Alabama.
-Guarantee that all your credits from Northeast transfer.
-It’s a simple process!
+Northeast Alabama Community College has articulation and transfer agreements with all public four-year universities and most private four-year universities in Alabama.
+To learn more, visit the Statewide Transfer Articulation & Reporting System (STARS) .
+These access guides help students prepare to transfer to a four-year university.
+A valuable tool for advisors and students alike is the STARS (Statewide Articulation Reporting System) Guide.
+This guide helps transfer students to determine what courses will transfer to another public college or university in Alabama.
+It's a simple process!

 Remember: If you follow all instructions on your Transfer Guide and are admitted to the college or university, Alabama state law GUARANTEES that your credits will transfer!!

 For PRIVATE colleges and universities, you will need to use the 2 to 4 Transfer Guide.

 Transfer to independent (private) colleges in Alabama through the 2to4 TRANSFER PROGRAM.
 2to4 Program Transfer Guides tell you how to complete majors in Alabama’s independent colleges after earning an associate’s degree at Northeast (similar to the STARS Guides for public colleges).
 Your Transfer Guide lists the NACC courses to take for your chosen major at one of these colleges.
 If you follow the Transfer Guide, you can graduate from the independent college at the same time as students who start there.

 2to4 Transfer Program information and Transfer Guides are here:

 Follow these steps and enjoy a seamless transfer from NACC!

 As of 2014, the following members of Alabama’s Independent Colleges and Universities (AAICU) participate in the 2to4 Program: